checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 While these factors are generally well-managed, they can’t be completely avoided.
 However, you can take steps to make your monitoring setup more resilient.

-## What Is an Accepted Failure Rate?

-At Checkly, we work with an accepted failure rate to ensure we're running within the normal, expected range of performance.
-This rate accounts for flaky checks—network anomalies between Checkly and your check target that aren’t caused by either party.

-We aim to keep this rate below 0.002%.
-To illustrate: out of 50,000 checks, 1 may result in a false positive.
-Or, if your check runs every minute, you might experience an abnormal result once every 5 weeks.

 ## Best Practices to Minimize False Positives

 False positives can lead to unnecessary alerts, but you can keep them under control by following these best practices: